 At closing, HECM borrowers must provide a monetary investment which will be applied to satisfy the difference between the HECM principal limit and the sales price for the property, plus any HECM loan related fees that are not financed or offset by other allowable FHA funding sources.
 In other words, the proceeds from the reverse mortgage and any funds from the sale of the old property (or from the borrower’s savings) must be enough to purchase the new property outright.

 The difference between principal limit and sales price for the property also includes any HECM loan related fees that are not financed or offset by other allowable funding sources.
-Borrowers may provide larger investment amount in order to retain portion of HECM proceeds for future draws
+Borrowers may provide larger investment amounts in order to retain a portion of HECM proceeds for future draws.

 What Are Allowable Funding Sources?